TritonDataCenter/rfd/rfd/0053/README.md

 [disklayout(1M)](http://smartos.org/man/1m/disklayout).
 While disklayout
 logically allows for a couple of different layouts to be used, Triton does not allow administrators to specify them.
-In an ideal, more appliance centric world, this continue being determined automatically;
+In an ideal, more appliance centric world, this continues being determined automatically;
 however, reality does not allow us to be quite so rigid.
 In fact, over the life time of disklayout.js, there have been many changes to these hard-code defaults based on sometimes contradictory customer